psangappa/mario/README.md

 Task: Create a web application to play the Mario game created in task one.

-To make the web application interactive I have used Dash by Plotly.
+To make the web application interactive I have used Dash by Plotly and added error messages if the inputs are invalid.

 The user can just goto /dashboard/ to play the game.
 Let's Start then